reubano/meza/README.rst

     import random

     from io import StringIO
-    from tabutils import io, process as pr, convert as cv, stats
+    from meza import io, process as pr, convert as cv, stats

     # Create some data in the same structure as what the various `read...`
     # functions output